Ronald Belisario: Tampa Bay Rays

 On January 31, 2015, Belisario signed a minor league contract with the Tampa Bay Rays.
-It had been reported on January 29 that Belisario had agreed to a minor league deal with the Toronto Blue Jays, but the deal fell through for unknown reasons.
-He elected free agency on July 4, 2015, after being designated for assignment by the Rays.
-He had a 7.88 ERA.
+It had been reported on January 29 that Belisario had agreed to a minor league contract with the Toronto Blue Jays, but the deal fell through for unknown reasons.
+He made six appearances for Tampa Bay, recording a 7.88 ERA with six strikeouts over eight innings of work.
+On July 4, Belisario was removed from the 40-man roster and sent outright to the Triple-A Durham Bulls; he elected free agency after clearing waivers.

 Boston Red Sox

-On July 12, 2015, Belisario signed a minor league contract with the Red Sox.
-On August 4, 2015, Belisario was released by the Red Sox.
+On July 12, 2015, Belisario signed a minor league contract with the Boston Red Sox.
+On August 4, Belisario was released by the Red Sox.

 Leones de Yucatán

 On February 16, 2017, Belisario signed with the Leones de Yucatán of the Mexican League for the 2017 season.
-On the year, he logged a 6–4 record and 2.83 ERA with 40 strikeouts in 47.2 innings of work.
-In 2018, Belisario pitched in 23 games, recording a 3–0 record and 1.50 ERA in 24.0 innings pitched.
+On the year, he logged a 6–4 record and 2.83 ERA with 40 strikeouts in 47 2/3 innings of work.
+In 2018, Belisario pitched in 23 games, recording a 3–0 record and 1.50 ERA in 24 innings pitched.
 In 2019 for Yucatán, Belisario pitched to a 3–7 record and 5.40 ERA with 27 strikeouts in 43 appearances for the club.
 Belisario was released by the team on February 14, 2020.